enterspeedhq/enterspeed-docs/docs/tooling/cli/continuous-deployment.md

 es-cli.exe deployment deploy -e Stage --apiKey $(apiKey)
 ```

-*Note: As part of this stage you will probably also deploy you code for the frontend and the CMS application.*
+*Note: As part of this stage, you will probably also deploy your code for the frontend and the CMS application.*

 ```yml title="ReleaseToStage stage"
 variables: